Yuri-Costa09/WDYP-Services/README.md

 # WDYP-Services
-WDYP (WeDoYourProgramming) is a project that simulates a website that sell programming services.
+WDYP (WeDoYourProgramming) is a project that simulates a commercing site, that has 3 products as a service.

-Will have a login / register feature - storing the user in a MySQL Database.
-Will have a Shopping Cart feature, to add the services of the user's choice - Storing it in a DB.
-Will simulate 3 Main Services - Front End - Back End - Software engineering - With Description on each "product".
-Will simulate a payment.
+The application has a Registration / Login feature each user has a Shopping Cart, that can be added the services of their choice.